Skip to Main Content

 Dashboard

-First, we can use known metrics to build our own dashboard.
-Below is a dashboard showing statistics on AutoMQ message processing time, total messages, and network IO bits:
+First, you can use the known metrics to create your own dashboard.
+Below is an example of a statistical dashboard for AutoMQ message request processing time, total message count, and network IO bits:

-Additionally, we can utilize the official built-in dashboards for monitoring.
-Left sidebar -> Aggregation -> Template Center:
+Additionally, you can use the built-in dashboards provided by the official source.
+Left sidebar -> Aggregate -> Template Center:

 Choosing AutoMQ, you will see several DashBoards available: